bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ## {id="what"} What does it, really?

 Bedrocklinux allows to run a linux system that is composed of different linux distributions.
-The system can boot with a bootloader, a kernel, and an init system selecting from installed distributions, and run userland packages that can be installed freely from multiple distributions.
+The system boots with a bootloader, a kernel, and an init system independently selected from the installed distributions, and can freely run the userland packages from multiple distributions that can be installed side-by-side.

 Consequently, the running system is rooted in different linux distributions.
 Therefore, a descriptive name for bedrocklinux could actually be multi-rooted-linux.